-Four to five courses per semester may not seem like a lot; you may be used to taking more.
-However, Wellesley courses are quite demanding; for every hour spent in class, you should expect to spend at least 3 hours outside of class studying, writing papers, or meeting with other classmates to coordinate group projects (for example, if a course meets two and a half hours a week, you should plan to spend at least seven to eight hours a week just preparing for that class).
+Four (4) to five (5) courses per semester may not seem like a lot; you may be used to taking more.
+However, Wellesley courses are quite demanding.
+For every hour spent in class, you should expect to spend at least three (3) hours outside of class studying, writing papers, or meeting with other classmates to coordinate group projects.
+For example, if a course meets two and a half hours a week, you should plan to spend at least seven to eight hours a week just preparing for that class.
 If your native language is not English, it might take you longer to complete readings, papers, and other assignments.

 Expectations, Classroom Atmosphere, and Assignments

 The first day of class, you will receive a course syllabus, a document outlining the topics and assignments for each week.
 The syllabus will also include the professor‘s name, contact information, and office hours.
-If you have a question pertaining to the course or would like to discuss something with the professor, do not hesitate to visit his/her office during these designated hours, or make an appointment to meet with him/her at another time.
-Professors at Wellesley, and U.S. college and university professors in general, are used to and welcome communication with their students.
-It is always a good idea to approach the professor with a question or concern early on in the semester when it can more easily be resolved.
+If you have a question pertaining to the course or would like to discuss something with the professor, do not hesitate to visit their office during these designated hours, or make an appointment to meet with them at another time.
+Professors at Wellesley are used to and welcome communication with their students.
+It is always a good idea to approach the professor with a question or concern early on in the semester when problems can more easily be resolved.

 The Pforzheimer Learning and Teaching Center (PLTC) provides many resources geared towards helping students achieve their full academic potential.
 Included in its offerings are peer tutoring in a variety of content areas, public speaking assistance, study skills workshops, and supplemental instruction (SI) sessions designed to be paired with some of Wellesley’s most difficult courses.
-Visit the PLTC on the third floor of Clapp Library or at their website.
+Visit the PLTC on the third floor of Clapp Library.